 School Improvement Plans

-The state of Michigan requires that every school has a school improvement plan that is developed by stakeholders involved in the school and community that outlines strategic goals, objectives, and strategies to improve student achievement and the overall educational experience for all schools.
+As you may or may not know, the state of Michigan requires that every school has a school improvement plan that is mutually developed by stakeholders involved in the school and community that outlines strategic goals, objectives, and strategies to improve student achievement and the overall educational experience for all schools.

-Further, Lincoln Consolidated Schools has a district improvement team comprised of chairs of the individual building teams and district administrators.
-The district team exists to provide as oversight of the district improvement plan, which in turn provides direction for the building plans.
+Lincoln Consolidated Schools have school improvement teams in each building as well as a district improvement team comprised of members of the individual building teams, district administrators, and a member of the board of education.
+The district team exists to provide oversight of the district improvement plan, which in turn provides direction for the building plans.

 School improvement goals are written based district and building level data and meant to cover 3-5 years of implementation.
 The goals' specific objectives and strategies are reviewed annually to evaluate progress, and to make revisions where necessary. based on the improvement of the measurable targets.